Consumers, not brands are changing the internet

 The push and pull of online design

-It’s said necessity is the mother of invention.
+It’s said that necessity is the mother of invention.
 But curiosity can be innovation’s parent, too.
 Take the humble frisbee.
 Its original use was a handy pizza container.
 Someone, somewhere turned the idea – and the disc – on its head, and now it’s more commonly found flying through the air than lying on the picnic blanket covered in dough.

 So it is with the internet.
 Its very fabric, and our daily use of it, has been shaped by people harnessing features in ways that tech companies did not originally intend.
-Did governments – or even Tim Berners-Lee – envisage in the Eighties and Nineties how an information-sharing network would eventually be used for good such as person-to-person communication, or ill such as illegal music and film file sharing?
+Did governments – or even Tim Berners-Lee – envisage in the eighties and nineties how an information-sharing network would eventually be used for good such as person-to-person communication, or ill such as illegal music and film-file sharing?

 The rise of the likes of Limewire and Napster has necessitated change from music and movie publishers and distributors.
-They needed to evolve, to monetise their IP before someone else did: hello iTunes, hello Spotify.
+They needed to evolve, to monetise their IP before someone else did.
+Hello iTunes.
+Hello Spotify.

 It’s a prime example of the push and pull between businesses and humans that shapes the internet and stretches sites, apps and platforms beyond their original purpose as behaviours change.
 The online landscape has become the backdrop for a battle between the way consumers want to use things, and how organisations can monetise people’s preferences and habits.